appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 #### Coalesce and project

-These two streams can help you doing computation on events from multiple sources.
+These two streams can help you perform computation on events from multiple sources.

 ```clojure
 (where [:= :service "http_requests_duration_seconds"]